make flights easier

 Traveling is great.
 If you are reading this blog it is probably because you agree and share the passion with me.
 Most parts of traveling are great.
 From planning, booking flights and hotels to packing and eventually boarding on a train, plane or any other transportation, there’s plenty joy in it.

 I used to take short, but frequent flights from Scotland to England.
 For those flight by cheap airlines you cannot expect big comfortable machines, but rather small planes that look more like a bus and feel like a paper plane that shakes with every little blow of wind.
 If you heard of the famous weather in the British island that is wet and windy, I can tell you that, in fact, it is true.
 It can get crazy windy at times.
-After a few horrifying flights I worked out a few favourite mindfulness techniques to help me deal with the stress during flights.
+After a few horrifying flights I worked out a few favourite mindfulness exercises to help me deal with the stress during flights.
 For those who are visiting this site for the first time and don’t know me well, I’d like to say that I studied mindfulness and use it at work, which turns out to be an incredible tool on my travels.

-See also: 10 tips to make your flights more pleasant if flying makes you nervous.
+10 tips to make your flights more pleasant if flying makes you nervous.

 flying